softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 This will run the *deploy* ansible playbook with the *minimal* architecture of Software Factory.
 The *allinone* architecture can be specified too.

-The *deploy* playbook installs the latest development version of Software Factory and runs some smoke tests (serverspec) to check that services are well configured.
+The *deploy* playbook installs the latest development version of Software Factory.
 This is the recommended way to start with sf-ci.
 If the *deploy* scenario fails please notify us directly on IRC or create a bug report on our tracker.